Rahul is a video game addict who loves lumbering around in open-world RPGs like "Skyrim" and "The Witcher 3." Join him on his adventure!

 Though you will have your objectives marked on the map, you can choose to postpone it for as long as you want.
 Take things slowly and let the game immerse you in its world.
 Enjoy random encounters and moments you’ll come across in this game.

 There are tons of main and side quests to embark upon from the get-go.
 It all depends on your approach.
 Pick up your choice of weapon and engage the enemies in your preferred way.

 When it comes to graphics, it looks very dated by today‘s standards, but you have to remember this game came way back in 2006.
 However, you can improve your experience by installing various graphics mods available on Mod DB and Nexus Mods.

-3. Kingdom Come Deliverance
+3. Kingdom Come: Deliverance

 You might not have heard about this game.
 Being an RPG fan, I have followed this game’s journey all the way from the initial Kickstarter pitch to its unstable launch.
-It’s unusual to suggest a historical RPG as a Skyrim alternative, but once you play through this whole thing, you’ll understand why.
+It’s unusual to suggest a historical RPG as a Skyrim alternative, but once you play through the whole thing, you’ll understand why.